Abhishek6384/Live-Weather-Dashboard/README.md

 # Live-Weather-Dashboard
 Recommended Structure and Order
 **1. Live Weather Dashboard**
-A concise, descriptive name for the dashboard.
-Example: ❄️ Snowy Analytics: Global Ski Resort Insights Dashboard A dynamic, interactive data visualization tool built to explore ski resort data worldwide—focusing on regional comparisons, resort attributes, terrain complexity, and skier suitability.
+This is a dynamic and interactive data visualization tool designed to explore temperature data across various cities in India.
+It provides comprehensive weather insights by displaying multiple parameters such as Visibility, Wind Speed, Humidity, and Pressure, allowing users to gain a detailed understanding of weather conditions in different locations.

 **2. Short Description / Purpose**
 Developed a comprehensive Power BI dashboard showcasing real-time weather data for major Indian cities, using an API to extract, transform, and visualize weather and air quality information interactively.